kaivola/solita-dev-academy/README.md

 **Backend**

-Clone the repo
+Clone the repo:
 ```
  git clone git@github.com:kaivola/solita-dev-academy-backend.git
 ```
-Change into the cloned dir and build and run the Docker image
+Change into the cloned dir and build and run the Docker image:
 ```
 docker compose up --build --force-recreate -d
 ```